Flour Trading License in Dubai

 Submit the application: Applications are processed digitally through the free zone authority.

-Pay licence and registration fees: Licence fees typically start from AED 12,000 annually, with additional costs for visa packages and office or flexi-desk arrangements.
+Pay license and registration fees: License fees typically start from AED 12,000 annually, with additional costs for visa packages and office or flexi-desk arrangements.

-Receive your licence: Approval and licence issuance generally takes 3 to 7 working days.
+Receive your license: Approval and license issuance generally takes 3 to 7 working days.

 Licensing and Compliance Requirements